sumeet-bansal/last.fm-spelunker/README.md

 ```
 `minimum scrobbles` just means the minimum number of scrobbles for an artist in any month to avoid cluttering the graph with random one-time scrobbles&mdash;10's a good number to start off with but larger minimums can reduce both noise and lag on the graph.

-2. Set up an HTTP server&mdash;this is pretty simple with Python.
+2. Within the main directory, set up an HTTP server&mdash;this is pretty simple with Python.
 The commands differ for Python 2.X and 3.X.
 The version can be easily checked:
 ```
+~$ cd ..
 ~$ python --version
 ```